-Futuristic Sheybarah Resort to open next year at The Red Sea
+Futuristic Shebara resort to open next year at The Red Sea

 Progress is already well on its way…

 Could this new hotel in Saudi Arabia be the most futuristic getaway on the planet?
-If the renders from architect Killa Design are anything to go by, it looks likely.
+From the initial designs, we think so.

-There’s forward-thinking plans for Sheybarah Resort’s energy supply as well.
-The whole property has been designed to be off-grid, zero energy, zero water development.
-Instead, a centralised solar farm will power the island resort, and fresh water will come from a solar-powered desalination plan.
+There’s forward-thinking plans for Shebara’s energy supply as well.
+A centralised solar farm will power the island resort, and fresh water will come from a solar-powered desalination plan.

 When it opens next year, Shebara will be one of 13 resorts to debut at The Red Sea in 2024, alongside properties from brands like Four Seasons, Jumeirah, SLS, Edition and more.
 They will join the just-opened Six Senses Southern Dunes, and a duo of dreamy Marriott resorts on Ummahat Island: The St Regis Red Sea Resort, and Nujuma, a Ritz-Carlton Reserve, both debuting this December.